zhentian-wan/codeschool/Git/Github Master/level2/README.md

 After that, go the Github to send a **pull request** on the Github from the branch for the co-works to review the changes.

 In Ex:

 Create a pull request from your branch to your master.
 When you create a pull request by default it'll go from your master branch back to "deadlyvipers/dojo_rules".
-In this case though, we want the pull request to go from "dojo_rules/deadly_skills" to "dojo_rules/master" – both in your repository.
+In this case though, we want the pull request to go from "dojo_rules/deadly_skills" to "dojo_rules/master" â€“ both in your repository.
 To do this, create a pull request on GitHub.
 Make sure the base is your master and the "compare" is your "deadly_skills" branch.
 This should show all of the changes you made on your branch.
 Navigate over to the "Pull Requests" page on your fork of the repo.
 Create a pull request that will go from your **branch of dojo_rules** to **your master**.